-proposed arrangements for cleaning and returning the area to its preany proposals for fireworks to be included in the event;
+proposed arrangements for cleaning and returning the area to its preany proposals for fireworks to be included in the event; those who are being invited to the event;

 any other relevant matter.
 Where an application is to conduct an event on a road, the application must be made forty-five (45) days before the event is to take place.
 28.3 reasonably practicable that: people are not exposed to risks arising from Event organisers have a duty of care under the Victorian Occupational Health and Safety Act 2004 to provide a safe operational environment. persons work is safe.
 The definition of this duty is broad.
 Proactive attention by event organisers may be achieved by a process of the operation, and any place where employees and self-employed Under this legislation, event organisers must ensure so far as identification, assessment and control of safety risks.